bilo1967/intrain/README.md

 ## License

-InTrain is available under the [GNU Affero General Public v3](https://www.gnu.org/licenses/agpl-3.0.html) License.
+inTrain is available under the [GNU Affero General Public v3](https://www.gnu.org/licenses/agpl-3.0.html) License.

 In brief, this program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as  published by the Free Software Foundation, either version 3 of the  License, or (at your option) any later version.